 William Harris (1610-1681) had a reputation among colonial Rhode Islanders for stirring up controversy.
 In his lifetime, he was the instigator of numerous lawsuits, and he was charged and indicted for tumults and high treason–and subsequently released.
-While Roger Williams and John Clarke may vie with each other for the title of “founder of Rhode Island,” William Harris is a contestant for the title of “unfounder.”
+While Roger Williams and John Clarke may vie with each other for the title of “Founder of Rhode Island,” William Harris is a contestant for the title of “Unfounder.”
 Yet his role in the early history of Rhode Island was indisputably essential to the state’s history, and it is inaccurate simply to write him off as an eccentric or a crank.

 Harris became a proprietor of Providence and an original settler at Pawtuxet.
 He also served several terms in the colonial legislature.
 These accomplishments were dwarfed by the land controversies that he instigated.
 At the heart of the many claims and suits instituted by Harris over the years was his disagreement with Roger Williams and the town meeting of Providence over the meaning of the Indian deeds defining the boundaries of Providence and Pawtuxet.

-To Harris’s dismay, however, his court victory was thwarted by the town leaders of Providence, who ran a boundary line between the heads of the Pawtuxet and Woonasquatucket Rivers in such a way as to cut off Harris and his Pawtucket proprietors from virtually all of the land that they hoped to gain by the ruling of the royal commissioners.
+To Harris’s dismay, however, his court victory was thwarted by the town leaders of Providence, who ran a boundary line between the heads of the Pawtuxet and the Woonasquatucket Rivers in such a way as to cut off Harris and his Pawtucket proprietors from virtually all the land that they hoped to gain by the ruling of the royal commissioners.
 The outraged Harris made a final voyage to England in 1679 to gain redress, but he was seized by pirates and carried off to Algiers, where he was held captive until ransomed in 1681.
-Weakened by the ordeal, he went directly to England to resume his cause, but he died on the third day following his arrival.
+Weakened by the ordeal, he went directly to England to resume his cause but died on the third day following his arrival.